isabella232/sc_playgroundbooks/For-Instructor/002-swift-playground-books-challenges-and-assessments.markdown

 ## Swift Playground Books: Challenges and Assessments

 Hey what's up everybody, this is Ray.

+[Slide 2 down]

 In today's screencast, I'm going to show you how to add challenges for the user to complete into your playgrounds, and how to use assessments to check if they passed or failed.

 ## Demo